Astrid of Sweden

-Astrid of Sweden (Astrid Sofia Lovisa Thyra; 17 November 1905 – 29 August 1935) was a member of the Swedish House of Bernadotte and later became Queen of the Belgians as the first wife of King Leopold III.
-Following her marriage to Leopold in November 1926, she assumed the title of Duchess of Brabant.
-Astrid held the position of Queen of the Belgians from 23 February 1934 until her death in 1935.
-Known for her charitable efforts, she focused particularly on causes related to women and children.
+Astrid of Sweden (Astrid Sofia Lovisa Thyra; 17 November 1905 – 29 August 1935) was Queen of the Belgians as the first wife of King Leopold III.

-Astrid and Leopold had three children.
+Born a member of the Swedish House of Bernadotte, she married Leopold, then-Duke of Brabant, in 1926.
+They had three children.
 Their daughter, Joséphine-Charlotte, later became the Grand Duchess Consort of Luxembourg, while their sons both ascended the throne as King of the Belgians.
 Their son King Albert II named his first daughter, Princess Astrid of Belgium, after his mother.
-Queen Astrid was the sister of Crown Princess Märtha of Norway (the wife of the future King Olav V).

 Early life

 Princess Astrid (centre) with her mother Princess Ingeborg and two sisters, Princess Margaretha (left) and Princess Märtha (right).

-Princess Astrid was born on 17 November 1905 at her parents’ then-residence, the Arvfurstens Palats at Gustav Adolfs Torg in central Stockholm.
+Princess Astrid was born on 17 November 1905 at her parents' then-residence, the Arvfurstens Palats at Gustav Adolfs Torg in central Stockholm.
 She was the third child and youngest daughter of Prince Carl, Duke of Västergötland, and his wife, Princess Ingeborg of Denmark.
 Her father was the third son of Oscar II, King of Sweden and Norway, by his wife, Sophia of Nassau, and was a younger brother of King Gustav V of Sweden.
 Astrid’s mother was a daughter of King Frederik VIII of Denmark by his wife, Louise of Sweden, and the younger sister of kings Christian X of Denmark and Haakon VII of Norway.

 Astrid had two elder sisters, Margaretha, Princess Axel of Denmark, and Märtha, Crown Princess of Norway, as well as a younger brother, Prince Carl Bernadotte (prev.
 Prince Carl of Sweden, Duke of Östergötland).

 Astrid grew up with her sisters and younger brother at Byström's Villa (also known as Prince Carl's Palace) on the island Djurgården in central Stockholm until 1923, when the family had to leave the house for financial reasons.
 After 1909, holidays were spent at the family's summer residence Villa Fridhem by Bråviken, a bay of the Baltic Sea near Norrköping.
 Astrid was raised with a strict education and little luxury.
 She attended the Sint Botvid boarding school, where lessons were taught in French, then went on to the Akerstrom-Soderstrom finishing school, where she studied sewing, piano, ballet and childcare.
 After she finished school, Astrid worked at a Stockholm orphanage where she cared for children.